Tax: Geoism

 Geoists (Georgists and geolibertarians) state that taxation should primarily collect economic rent, in particular the value of land, for both reasons of economic efficiency as well as morality.
 The efficiency of using economic rent for taxation is (as economists agree) due to the fact that such taxation cannot be passed on and does not create any dead-weight loss, and that it removes the incentive to speculate on land.
 Its morality is based on the Geoist premise that private property is justified for products of labor but not for land and natural resources.

 Economist and social reformer Henry George opposed sales taxes and protective tariffs for their negative impact on trade.
 He also believed in the right of each person to the fruits of their own labor and productive investment.
 Therefore, income from paid labor and proper capital should remain untaxed.
-For this reason many Geoists—in particular those that call themselves geolibertarian—share the view with libertarians that these types of taxation (but not all) are immoral and even theft.
+For this reason multiple Geoists—in particular those that call themselves geolibertarian—share the view with libertarians that these types of taxation (but not all) are immoral and even theft.
 George stated there should be one single tax: the Land Value Tax, which is considered both efficient and moral.
 Demand for specific land is dependent on nature, but even more so on the presence of communities, trade, and government infrastructure, particularly in urban environments.
 Therefore, the economic rent of land is not the product of one particular individual and it may be claimed for public expenses.
 According to George, this would end real estate bubbles, business cycles, unemployment and distribute wealth much more evenly.
 Joseph Stiglitz's Henry George Theorem predicts its sufficiency for financing public goods because those raise land value.

 John Locke stated that whenever labor is mixed with natural resources, such as is the case with improved land, private property is justified under the proviso that there must be enough other natural resources of the same quality available to others.
 Geoists state that the Lockean proviso is violated wherever land value is greater than zero.
 Therefore, under the assumed principle of equal rights of all people to natural resources, the occupier of any such land must compensate the rest of society to the amount of that value.
 For this reason, geoists generally believe that such payment cannot be regarded as a true 'tax', but rather a compensation or fee.
 This means that while Geoists also regard taxation as an instrument of social justice, contrary to social democrats and social liberals they do not regard it as an instrument of redistribution but rather a 'predistribution' or simply a correct distribution of the commons.

 Modern geoists note that land in the classical economic meaning of the word referred to all natural resources, and thus also includes resources such as mineral deposits, water bodies and the electromagnetic spectrum, to which privileged access also generates economic rent that must be compensated.
 Under the same reasoning most of them also consider pigouvian taxes as compensation for environmental damage or privilege as acceptable and even necessary.